otammato/5_Prometheus_Grafana_Monitoring_a_NodeJS_app/README.md

     type: prometheus
     access: proxy
     orgId: 1
-    url: prometheus:9090 # we previously assigned the name 'prometheus to the Prometheus container to make accessible by name
+    url: prometheus:9090 # we previously assigned the name 'prometheus' to the Prometheus container to make accessible by name
     basicAuth: false
     isDefault: true
     editable: true